Marculonis21/Marculonis21/README.md

 ### Hi there 👋 What about me?

 - 🔭 I’m currently working on
-    - C# Falling sand sim
+  - Python Gym Mujoco walking robots with Genetic Algs
   - C# Raymarching engine
   - Small 2D pixelart style game in Unity
   - E-learning lectures - AI in Python for https://www.itnetwork.cz/python/neuronove-site